-Non-charitable activities of the Group, in particular the development/acquisition of market rented housing, will be funded through WFL2 and be subject to separate asset cover and financial covenant requirements agreed with commercial lenders.
+Non-charitable activities of the Group, including the development/acquisition of market rented housing, will be funded through WFL2 and be subject to separate asset cover and financial covenant requirements agreed with commercial lenders.

-Lowther Homes will be funded by a combination of equity investment from GHA and commercial debt.
+Lowther Homes will be funded by a combination of equity investment from WH Glasgow and commercial debt.